 These are recurring meetings at Australian Eastern Standard Time.
 Current Offset: UTC/GMT +10 hours.

 These meetings are open to all researchers, from all institutions worldwide and require a password to participate.
-Please email email@example.com or DM via twitter @ANUresearcher for the password.
-The same password is used for every session.
+Please register using the links above.

 What is Zoom?